Who are Shelter and Rescue Partners?

 - Puppy mills

-While some animals are well-socialized family pets, others may be traumatized and need rehabilitation and extensive care before being rehomed.
+While some animals are well-socialized family pets, others may have experienced trauma and need rehabilitation and extensive care before being rehomed.

 What are the benefits of becoming a Shelter and Rescue Partner?

-For people in the animal rescue field, helping abused animals find their forever homes is an incomparable joy that cultivates an enduring commitment to fighting against animal cruelty.
+For people in the animal rescue field, supporting owners so they can keep their pets and, in cases where that is not possible, helping animals find loving homes is an incomparable joy that cultivates an enduring commitment to lifting up the human animal bond and preventing animal cruelty.
 And while the goodwill generated from within the community is one benefit, the goodwill generated among fellow rescue groups is another.
+Our partners collaborate on placement, policy and best practices throughout the country.

 How can my organization become a Shelter and Rescue Partner?